 Welcome to the Ecology & Evolution Seminar Series page!

-This seminar series aims to provide a platform for researchers in the feilds of evolution and ecology from across the UK to showcase their work here at Silwood Park.
+This seminar series aims to provide a platform for researchers in the fields of evolution and ecology from across the UK to showcase their work here at Silwood Park.

-Seminars are held in the Centre for Population Biology (CPB) common room, Silwood Park campus, Thursdays at 13.00.
+Seminars are usually held in the Centre for Population Biology (CPB) common room, Silwood Park campus, Thursdays at 13.00.
 When the CPB is occupied for teaching, seminars are held in Fisher/Haldane Lecture room, Hamilton building (first half of Autumn Term).

 Meeting a speaker

 If you would like to meet with the seminar speaker, please contact the host listed below.